Architecting Android...The clean way?

 Business rules here: all the logic happens in this layer.
 Regarding the android project, you will see all the interactors (use cases) implementations here as well.

 This layer is a pure java module without any android dependencies.
 All the external components use interfaces when connecting to the business objects.

 All data needed for the application comes from this layer through a UserRepository implementation (the interface is in the domain layer) that uses a Repository Pattern with a strategy that, through a factory, picks different data sources depending on certain conditions.

 For instance, when getting a user by id, the disk cache data source will be selected if the user already exists in cache, otherwise the cloud will be queried to retrieve the data and later save it to the disk cache.

-The idea behind all this is that the data origin is transparent for the client, which does not care if the data is coming from memory, disk or the cloud, the only truth is that the data will arrive and will be got.
+The idea behind all this is that the origin of the data is transparent to the client, which does not care if the data is coming from memory, disk or the cloud, the only truth is that the information will arrive and will be gotten.

 NOTE: In terms of code I have implemented a very simple and primitive disk cache using the file system and android preferences, it was for learning purpose.
 Remember again that you SHOULD NOT REINVENT THE WHEEL if there are existing libraries that perform these jobs in a better way.

 This is always a topic for discussion and could be great if you share your solutions here.